charlie-vf/genshin-recipes-blog-api/README.md

 ## **Testing**

-Following initial automatic and manual testing pre-development of the client site, the majority of testing was completed via the main client site.
+Following initial automatic and manual testing pre-development of the client site, the majority of testing was completed via the main client site with checks against the backend.

 In early development, a profile & recipe was created in the local admin site to test data sending.

-Initial automatic testing inside this project can be found in the test.py files inside the recipes and profiles folders.
+Automatic testing inside this project can be found in the test.py files inside the recipes and profiles folders.

 ### PEP8